 Many functions are available for use within your expressions, covering standard mathematical and trigonometric functions, arithmetic utility functions, type conversions, and some more specialised astronomical ones.
-You can use them in just the way you'd expect, by using the function name (unlike column names, this is case-sensitive) followed by comma-separated arguments in brackets, so max(IMAG,JMAG)

-will give you the larger of the values in the columns IMAG and JMAG, and so on.
+You can use them in just the way you'd expect, by using the function name (unlike column names, this is case-sensitive) followed by comma-separated arguments in brackets, will give you the larger of the values in the columns IMAG and JMAG, and so on.